MKme/Machine-Learning/README.md

 Eric's Fun with various flavors of machine learning on Arduino and other microcontrollers to Raspberry Pi.
 It is now possible to run ML directly on microcontroller hardware using only kilobytes of memory.
 The Arduino Nano 33 BLE is directly sported as well as RP2040 from Raspberry Pi foundation.

+The hardest part for me has been understandign what the different machine learing softwares did and what hardware they are meant for- I have summarized this for you right here in the readme!

+This repo is just my fun, files, notes and links on my journey to making a simple microcontroller do incredible things...

 ## Hardware Used: